amd/ZenDNN/docs/CONTRIBUTING.md

 ## Summary

-By following this guide and leveraging the modular architecture of ZenDNN*, you can rapidly prototype and deploy new operators optimized for AMD CPUs.
-Whether your target is a new quantized convolution or a custom transformer layer, ZenDNNL’s flexible operator/kernel structure makes it possible.
+Following this guide and leveraging the modular architecture of ZenDNN*, you can rapidly prototype and deploy new operators optimized for AMD CPUs.
+Whether your target is a new quantized convolution or a custom transformer layer, ZenDNN*’s flexible operator/kernel structure makes it possible.

 > Be sure to benchmark and validate new kernels for correctness and performance on AMD hardware.